Attacks in Russia during the Russo-Ukrainian war (2022–present): April 2022

 On 15 April, Russia launched major missile strikes on the Ukrainian capital Kyiv in retaliation for alleged cross-border attacks.
 The Russian strikes were the largest of their kind to take place since Russia aborted its 2022 Kyiv offensive.

 Ukraine rejected claims that it was responsible for the 14 April 2022 attacks, instead asserting that Russian intelligence services were trying to "carry out terrorist acts to whip up anti-Ukrainian hysteria" in the country.
 After the attack, the Security Service of Ukraine released what it claimed were intercepted conversations between Russian soldiers showing that Russia deliberately fired on the villages in order to blame Ukraine.
-One of the alleged soldiers refers to the Russian apartment bombings in 1999 where he says that the "same shit happened in the Chechen war.
+One of the alleged soldiers refers to the 1999 Russian apartment bombings where he says that the "same shit happened in the Chechen war.
 Apartments were blown up in Moscow, like they were terrorists.
 In fact, they are FSB officers".
-Ukrainian interior ministry advisor Anton Herashchenko said that something "fell and caught fire" at a Russian military facility, without explicitly confirming or denying Ukrainian responsibility.
+Ukrainian interior ministry advisor Anton Gerashchenko said that something "fell and caught fire" at a Russian military facility, without explicitly confirming or denying Ukrainian responsibility.

 On 19 April, Belgorod's governor accused Ukrainian forces of striking the village of Golovchino, damaging more than 30 houses and lightly wounding 3 residents.
 On 25 April, according to the Belgorod governor, at least two residents, a man and a woman, were injured in Zhuravlyovka as a result of shelling.

 On the same day, another attack happened in Bryansk: in the morning, two large explosions and fires occurred at two oil facilities, a civilian one and a military one.
 Videos and images posted on social media showed large columns of black smoke several hours after the initial explosions.
 An analyst told The Guardian that the fires were likely an act of sabotage by Ukraine, although responsibility remained uncertain.
 Unconfirmed reports in the Russian media suggested the fires could have been caused by a drone attack; on the same day, two Bayraktar TB2 drones were reportedly shot down in Bryansk Oblast.

 On 29–30 April, a border checkpoint near Krupets in Rylsky District of Kursk Oblast was repeatedly shelled, according to the governor.
 The Bryansk governor said that his region was shelled as well.